 At a Refugee Camp in Croatia, I Found a True, Jagged Love

-I recently went to Slavonski Brod, Croatia, and then to Sid, Serbia, where our church is working at transit stations for refugees.
+To learn more about our church’s outreach to displaced people, I traveled to Slavonski Brod, Croatia, and then to Sid, Serbia, where outreach is happening at transit stations for refugees.
 My friend Jon, who works as a videographer, and I were there to gather stories of volunteers, staff, and refugees.
 I work for the Nazarene denomination, with our Compassionate Ministries staff.
 We have truly wonderful people across the Middle East and Europe who have been working with refugees for many years, and I feel proud to have joined that team of people in this work.

 In Slavonski Brod, about 2,000 to 3,000 people were arriving on trains, registering with the Croatian Red Cross, receiving food and clothing and medical attention, and then re-boarding the train to head to Slovenia, then Austria, and on to Germany.
 While here, they also have access to private spaces for nursing mothers, prayer spaces, and counseling and psychosocial support, and they can also look at photos posted to find lost or disconnected family members.